Kun Khmer: Rules and match setup

 Victory can be obtained by knockout.
 A knockout occurs when a boxer is knocked down to the ground and cannot continue fighting after a 10-second count by the referee, a referee may forgo the count and declare a knockout if it is obvious the boxer will not regain his feet unaided.
 Victory can be obtained at the end of the match when judges decide by a point system which fighter was more effective.
 If fighters end up with the same score a draw is called.
+Kicking a downed opponent causes a fighter to lose points.
+Constantly retreating when the opponent attempts to approach causes a fighter to lose points.